Freedomland U.S.A.: Unbuilt areas and attractions

-In addition, the park would have been supplemented by the Freedomland Inn, an off-site hotel south of the park, which would have had between 300 and 600 rooms.
+In addition, the developers planned to build the Freedomland Inn just south of the park, with between 300 and 600 rooms.
 Architect William B. Tabler was hired to design the inn, which would have been directly south of the park, and contained amenities such as a wading pool, an Olympic-size swimming pool, a restaurant, and a coffee shop.
 Ultimately, only a foundation slab was developed; upon the park's eventual demise, some props were dumped over the slab and used as landfill.